Ricardo-Bortolotti/Data-Science-Portfolio/README.md

 #### Welcome to my Data Science / Machine Learning portfolio!

 Hello!
-I am Ricardo Bortolotti, Ph.D. in Mathematics, in a career transition to Data Science / Machine Learning.
-My passion lies in Machine Learning, Statistics and Mathematics, and I am constantly developing projects in these areas.
-See them below!
+I’m Ricardo Bortolotti, a Data Scientist with a Ph.D. in Mathematics.
+I have a strong passion for Machine Learning, Statistics, and Mathematics, and I’m constantly developing projects that combine these areas to solve real-world problems.
+Check them out below!

 # Projects